HOUSTON - Winter weather can be a bit tricky, especially in places that have warmer climates like Houston.

 For freezing rain to happen, a small layer of below-freezing air is nestled along the ground, keeping things like trees, sidewalks, cars and bridges at 32 degrees or lower.
 However, there’s a large wedge of warm air just above that layer of freezing air.

 As a raindrop travels from the cloud to the ground, it remains liquid until it reaches the ground, where it freezes upon contact with objects that are socked in with cold air.
-The creates a coating of ice that surrounds things like tree limbs and your car.
+This creates a coating of ice that surrounds things like tree limbs and your car.

 Sleet happens when there is more cold air at the surface than warm air.
 This means that the amount of time a raindrop spends in the above-freezing air is much lower than the time it spends in the below-freezing air.